AIgatha/AIgathaContracts/README.md

 # AIgatha Contracts (A draft document)
 AIgatha Ethereum contracts consist of
-+ AIgathaToken contract - the coin supposed to be the main digital asset in AIgatha application; emits XXXs to investors during Presale and Publicsale phases.
++ AIgathaToken contract - the coin will be the main digital asset in AIgatha application; emits XXXs to investors during Presale and Publicsale phases.

-+ AIgathaVault contract - The primary function of this contract is to save and lock part of the token.
++ AIgathaVault contract - the primary function of this contract is to save and lock part of the token.
 The token will be sent to the appointed wallet after the unlocking stage.

 + Ethereum Multisignature Wallet - we used [gnosis](https://github.com/gnosis/MultiSigWallet) to make our multisignature wallet.
 # Token contract